-If the user exists, Jarvis then assembles the grouplist from the group lookup.
+If the user exists, Jarvis then assembles the grouplist from the memberOf parameters returned.
 Then Jarvis unbinds, and attempts to rebind with the user-supplied username and password, instead of the plugin-defined values.
 If the rebind succeeds, then the user is validated.